 Save 25% or more on your electricity bill by upgrading to a solar water heater – the best investment you can make right now.
 See more on the costs and saving benefits at our FAQ section.

-A typical household of four will save 1/3 off their electricity bill, and the savings will pay back the cost of the solar water heater in four years.
-With a lifespan of 15-20 years or more, that means over R50 000 of free electricity.*
+A typical household of four can save 1/3 off their electricity bill, and the savings will pay back the cost of the solar water heater in 4-6 years.
+With a lifespan of 15-20 years or more, that usually means over R65 000 of free electricity.*

 Choose a City Accredited Service Provider, and you’re on your way.
 You can be sure that they will deliver expert advice, service and installation of SABS-approved quality systems.
 Our Accredited Service Providers will give you advice on what geyser to get and how to deal with a replacement of an old or burst geyser.